Esta entrada también está disponible en: Español

 Here’s a chance to see them in action in the following trailer (If you are reading this post via email, to see the video, just click on the title of this post at the top of your email to go to Mama Latina Tips, thanks):

 Well, I hope you enjoyed getting the chance to read about just some of the challenges animators faced in bringing Coco to life!
 Knowing all the hard work they put in makes me appreciate even more the achievement of this spectacular, colorful, and tender film.
-(By the way, you are going to love the music, too!
+(By the way, you I love the music, too!
 Just saying!)
-Be sure to add the date to your calendars, November 22nd, 2017.
 It is truly something special.